 Q. Isn’t meditation about getting rid of your thoughts?
 My mind is too active.
 I’ve tried and I’m not good at it.

 A. Many forms of meditation are about working with circumstances exactly as they are.
 You can even focus on your busy mind to enhance your skills.
-PGZ live events are another way to circumvent this challenge by giving you a way to practice while your mind is engaged in an activity you love.
-Pop Go Zen events help you get the most out of listening and teach you a useful skill for the rest of your life, heightening something you already love to do.
+PGZ gives you a way to practice while your mind is engaged in any activity.
+Pop Go Zen helps you get the most out of any experience and teach you a useful skill for the rest of your life.

 Q. Doesn’t meditation require you to be still for long periods of time?
 I’m a really active person and that doesn’t appeal to me.

 Q. Isn’t meditation just about learning how to relax ?

 A. Relaxation techniques form the basis of one style of practice.
-Meditation is an excellent way to tap into your creative resources, energy and insight as well as improving your focus and productivity.
+Meditation is also an excellent way to tap into your creative resources, energy and insight as well as improving your focus and productivity.

 Q. I know it would be good for me but I have too many pressing concerns.